Father's Day, or Thanksgiving? A Retrospective

 I am thankful that my parents stayed together, especially considering it was Christianity that almost broke them up in the early 80s.
 They not only endured that rough spot in their marriage, they made it better, loving each other "more than yesterday and less than tomorrow" right up until the end.

 I am thankful that my friends Jay and Bill considered "The Danner" a second father.

-I am thankful for Christmas 2000, when our family rented a mountain cabin and had our best Christmas ever – our last Christmas with the glue that bound all the crazy personalities together.
+I am thankful for Christmas 2000, when our family rented a mountain cabin and had our best Christmas ever – not even knowing it would be our last one with the guy that glued all our crazy personalities together.

 I am thankful that we cheered my sister as she walked across the stage to complete her degree, and that Dad got to read the essay I wrote about his life and our relationship for one of my graduate courses.